Freeway motorcycling restrictions in East Asia

-Freeways in some East Asian countries and areas, namely Mainland China, South Korea and Taiwan have restrictions on motorcycles that are not widely implemented elsewhere around the world, such as access restrictions, limits on carrying passengers, and different speed limits, frequently due to safety concerns.
+Freeways in some East Asian countries and areas, namely Mainland China, South Korea and Taiwan have restrictions on motorcycles that are not widely implemented elsewhere around the world, such as access restrictions, limits on carrying passengers, and different speed limits.

 Access and passenger restrictions

 Countries and areas in and around East Asia impose access restrictions on motorcycles' use of freeways that are not widely applied elsewhere, from prohibiting motorcycles with passengers to prohibiting motorcycles altogether.
 Certain opponents of these motorcycle restrictions argue that slower surface roads with intersections are probably more dangerous for motorcycles and their passengers than the limited access freeways.

 Mainland China

 In Mainland China, two-wheel motorcycles driven on the freeways may not carry passengers.
 A vehicle must be capable of maintaining a speed of 70 km/h to be driven on the freeways.
 However, in many Chinese provinces, motorcycles cannot use expressways at all.

 Macau has no freeways, while Hong Kong operates under different systems than Mainland China.